Silvera0218/Silvera0218/README.md

 Beyond my core research, I am an enthusiast of **Fluid Dynamics, Differential Geometry, and General Relativity**.
 My main passion is bridging the gap between complex mathematical theory and real-time, interactive visualization.

--  I’m currently building physically-accurate simulations of astrophysical phenomena.
+-  I’m interested in physically-accurate simulations of astrophysical phenomena and science fiction concept realizations.
 -  I’m self-learning **GLSL** and **ModernGL** to trace light through curved spacetime.
 -  How to reach me: [mc45151@um.edu.mo]